Why You Feel High After a Chiropractic Adjustment

 So, what’s really going on?
 These sensations are typically a sign that your body is adapting to a positive change.
 An adjustment helps restore your body's natural alignment and function, and your system needs a moment to catch up.
 Let's separate fact from fiction and explore what these post-adjustment feelings really mean for your health.

-What's Happening in Your Body Post-Adjustment?
+What's Actually Happening in Your Body?

 After a chiropractic adjustment, your body begins to recalibrate.
 Think of it as hitting a reset button for your nervous system.
 For a long time, your body may have been functioning in a stressed, misaligned state.
 A precise correction, like the specialized techniques we use, helps restore proper communication between your brain and the rest of your body.